4th Continental Artillery Regiment: 4th Continental Artillery

 On 10 August 1779 the four artillery regiments were numbered.
 Two boards of generals renamed Harrison's Continental Artillery Regiment the 1st Continental Artillery Regiment, John Lamb's Regiment the 2nd Continental Artillery Regiment, and John Crane's Regiment the 3rd Continental Artillery Regiment.
 Since Proctor's Regiment became part of the Continental Army at a later date than the other three regiments, it was numbered the 4th.

-Meanwhile, the Wyoming and Cherry Valley massacres in upstate New York and northern Pennsylvania compelled Washington to order a major operation against the Iroquois.
+Meanwhile, the Battle of Wyoming and Cherry Valley massacre in upstate New York and northern Pennsylvania compelled Washington to order a major operation against the Iroquois.
 The Sullivan Expedition began to take shape in May 1779 but it was mid-June before the main column under Major General John Sullivan began to slowly advance with 2,500 troops in three brigades.
 Proctor's Regiment accompanied the expedition with four 3-pound cannons, two 6-pound cannons, and two howitzers.
 At the Battle of Newtown on 29 August 1779, the bursting of howitzer shells behind them caused many of the Indians to run away.
 After Newtown there was little fighting while Sullivan's troops destroyed many villages and crops, causing the shocked survivors to flee to the British in Quebec.
 The Sullivan Expedition was unsuccessful in stopping Indian raids on the New York frontier.